hanyslmm/assessment/databaseTask/solution.md

 CREATE view tap_rental as\
 SELECT Inventory.MovieID, Rentals.Duration\
-FROM Inventory join Rentals\
+FROM Inventory JOIN Rentals\
 ON Inventory.TapeID = Rentals.TapeID;

 ### Join tap_rental & Movies then execute select query

 SELECT Movies.MovieName\
-FROM Movies join tap_rental\
+FROM Movies JOIN tap_rental\
 ON Movies.MovieID = tap_rental.MovieID\
 ORDER BY Duration\
 DESC\
 LIMIT 1;

 ## 3. Which suppliers supply all the movies in the inventory?
-(Hint: first get a list of the movie
-suppliers and all the movies in the inventory using the cross product.
+(Hint: first get a list of the movie suppliers and all the movies in the inventory using the cross product.
 Then find out which of these tuples are invalid.)

+### Create view list all movies inside inventory invent_movie

+CREATE view invent_movie\
+SELECT Inventroy.MovieID, Movies.MovieName\
+FROM Inventory JOIN Movies\
+ON Movies.MovieID = Inventory.MovieID\

+### Create view list all movies supplier name movie_supp

+CREATE view movie_supp\
+SELECT Suppliers.SupplierName, MovieSupplier.MovieID\
+FROM Suppliers JOIN MovieSupplier\
+ON Suppliers.SupplierID = MovieSupplier.SupplierID\

+### Create list of the movie suppliers and all the movies in the inventory using the cross product

+CREATE view cross_product\
+SELECT * from invent_movie CROSS JOIN movie_supp\

+### Execute select query which suppliers supply all the movies

+SELECT SupplierName from cross_product\
+WHERE MovieID IS NOT NULL;